Thursday, November 10, 2016

 A library of books by authors I have known

 I've been working on a book.
-For years, I said I didn't have a book in me, but along came the centennial of LeConte Lodge, and Mike Hembree and I have been collecting the stories and having fun with the words.
-We have found a publisher and hope to have books in 2024.
+For years, I said I didn't have a book in me, but along came the centennial of LeConte Lodge, and Mike Hembree and collected the stories and photos, found a publisher (McFarland Books), and hope to have books by early 2025.

 Lots of my friends and acquaintances already have published book, and the following list is a library of these.
 The process of publishing is not for the faint-hearted.